 The ACT and SAT exams are administered separately and are offered several times throughout the year.
 It's important to check the registration deadlines to ensure you register on time for the date that fits your needs.

 There are registration costs associated with the ACT and SAT exams, including late fees if you miss the registration deadlines.
+There are also fees associated with changing your test date, as well as releasing your scores to colleges you apply to.
+(Both tests include four score reports, but charge for any additional ones.)
 It is possible to qualify for fee waivers for both tests, so be sure to check your eligibility before paying registration fees.

 SAT® is a trademark registered by the College Board, which is not affiliated with, and does not endorse, this site.